Disentangling the galactic and intergalactic components in 313 observed Lyman-alpha line profiles between redshift 0 and 5: Validation and discussion

 In Fig.~\ref{fig:stack_comp}, we present the \lya stacked line profiles across six redshift bins: $0.0<z<0.5$ (94 sources), $3.0<z<3.5$ (19 sources), and $3.5<z<4.0$ (17 sources) in the top row (left to right), and $4.0<z<4.5$ (10 sources), $4.5<z<5.0$ (13 sources), and $5.0<z<6.0$ (5 sources) in the bottom row (left to right).
 To ensure a fair comparison, the \lya profiles predicted by the ANN models are computed at the same resolution (\wg) as the observations.

 In general, we find that the observed stack spectrum (shown in grey in Fig.~\ref{fig:stack_comp}) changes with redshift.
-At $0.0<z<0.5$ we find a faint but detected continuum.
-Meanwhile, at higher redshift, no continuum is detected.
+At $0.0<z<0.5$ we find a faint but detectable continuum.
+Meanwhile, at higher redshifts, no continuum is detected.
 At $0.0<z<0.5$, the \lya stacked line profile exhibits a clear double peak line profile, with a prominent red peak that extends $\sim 2\AA{}$ redder than \lya.
 The blue peak is weaker and also extends $\sim 2\AA{}$ bluewards \lya.
 The same structure of the double peak is also apparent at $3.0<z<3.5$.
 Thus, the \lya stacked line profiles for $0.0<z<0.5$ and $3.0<z<3.5$ exhibit only minor differences.
 At $3.5<z<4.0$, the blue peak becomes less pronounced and eventually disappears for $z>4.0$, while the red peak remains consistently present across all redshift bins.
-This is consistent with the findings by \citet{Hayes_2021}.
+This is consistent with the findings by \citet{Hayes_2021}, { i.e., these results are compatible with the scenario in which the \lya line profile is attenuated by the IGM progressively at higher redshifts and the pre-IGM spectra show little evolution.
+The IGM absorption at these redshifts mainly affects the blue side of \lya emission.
+This causes the main evolution in the \lya stacked line profile to be at the blue peak. }

 Again, the observed stacked \lya line profile at redshift $0.0<z<0.5$ and that at $3.0<z<3.5$ exhibit a very similar blue peak.
 This is consistent with our measurements of the \mfa and the redshift invariance of the galactic stack line profile.
 We find that \mfa changes little from $z\sim0.5$ to $z\sim3.0$.
 Therefore, if the galactic stacked line profile is the same at $z\sim0.5$ to $z\sim3.0$, then the observed stack should be very similar at these redshifts.
-Reassuringly, this is what we find.
+Reassuringly, this is what we find. { This would imply that the IGM absorption in the \lya line profiles would not evolve strongly from $z\sim0$ to $z\sim3$.
+In contrast, the mean IGM transmission changes significantly in this redshift range. \mT evolves from $\sim1$ at $z=0$ to $\sim0.75$ at $z=3$ \citep{Faucher-Giguere08}.
+Thus, our results would indicate that the stacked \lya line profile is not very sensitive to the IGM evolution in this redshift window}.

 Regarding the \lya stacked line profiles predicted by the ANN models, we find that all three (\igmz, \igm, and \noigm) generally reproduce the observed profile redwards of the \lya wavelength.
 However, notable differences arise on the blue side.
 As expected, the \noigm model closely follows the observed profile, showing a weak but noticeable blue peak at $z<4.0$ that nearly disappears at $z>4.0$.